 Biosynthesis of flavonoids begins with the molecule phenylalanine and proceeds directly from the next key essential steps in the crucial enzymic reaction:

-The reaction between phenylalanine and the enzyme phenylalanine ammonia-lyase transforms it to result in the production of cinnamic acid.
+The reaction between phenylalanine and the enzyme phenylalanine ammonia-lyase transforms it to results in the production of cinnamic acid.

 Cinnamic acid is then hydroxylated by the enzyme cinnamate-4-hydroxylase to produce p-coumaric acid.